chaneygaspard/Projects-Ubudu/error-estimation/ble_error_estimation/PyVersion/README.md

 ```

 The system will:
-1. Connect to Ubudu MQTT broker at `ils-paris.ubudu.com`
+1. Connect to MQTT broker
-2. Subscribe to `engine/6ba4a2a3-0/positions` for positioning data
+2. Subscribe to configured topic for positioning data
 3. Dynamically discover and initialize anchors from first message
 4. Process tag positioning data with adaptive parameter estimation
-5. Publish error estimates to `engine/6ba4a2a3-0/error_estimates`
+5. Publish error estimates to configured output topic

 ### Data Collection and Visualization